unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 1. Download or clone this repository from the [main page](https://github.com/unbound-tech/vhsm_demo) or click [here](https://github.com/unbound-tech/vhsm_demo/archive/master.zip).
 1. If you downloaded a compressed (*.zip*) file, uncompress it.
-1. The download contains a folder called *ukc-docker*.
-Open a terminal and navigate to the `ukc-docker` folder.
+1. The download contains a folder called *docker*.
+Open a terminal and navigate to the `docker` folder.

     **Note: All subsequent commands are run from a terminal from this directory.**
 1. Start Docker.